 UP Cabinet nod to scheme to give financial help to kin of farmers who die working in fields

-If they become 60 per cent handicapped or more, then Rs 2 two lakh will be given.
-The scheme will cover famers and his family members in the age group of 18-70 years, and will be implemented from September 14, 2019, the ministers said.
-The number of beneficiaries of this scheme is expected to be around 2.38 crore.
+If they become 60 per cent handicapped or more, then Rs 2 lakh will be given.
+The scheme will cover farmers and their family members in the age group of 18-70 years, and the date of implementation is September 14, 2019, the ministers said.
+The number of beneficiaries of this scheme is expected to be over 2.3 crore.
 The scheme will also be applicable for the farmers who work in the field of other persons, and share the crop after it is harvested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)